Tioga Pass hikes in Yosemite National Park.

 Hiking Time: 1.5 to 2 hours

-Hike Features: Dead Giant Tunnel Tree
+Hike Features: Dead Giant Tunnel Tree, about two dozen living giant sequoias

 Thie grove consists of approximately two dozen giant sequoias and a peaceful forest setting.
+The most notable tree is the Dead Giant Tunnel Tree.

 Despite the trail’s popularity, this grove is perfect for those seeking tranquility.